Unmasking the Modern-day Pharisee

 Jesus prayed that his disciples would be “one”

+even as he and The Father are one (Jn.
+17:22).
 Christians today are divided on so many topics that they cannot be numbered.

-ministry; wealth; etc., etc., etc. Paul writes that the body of Christ must
+Fellowship among Christians is broken because of varying opinions on the appearance of women and their role in ministry; baptism; divorce; tithes and offerings; forms of worship; wealth; etc., etc., etc. Paul writes that the body of Christ must

 come together in unity unto “the stature